brotzeit/rustic/README.md

 ### Flycheck

-In case you want to see clippy lints with flycheck, you can activate this checker and use the command `flycheck-list-errors`
+In case you want to use clippy with flycheck but without LSP, you can activate this checker and use the command `flycheck-list-errors`

 ```elisp